-The provider must include an implementation of the jakarta.security.jacc.PolicyConfigurationFactory class along with a matched implementation of a class that implements the jakarta.security.jacc.PolicyConfiguration interface.
-In addition to providing a PolicyConfiguration interface for integration with the application server's deployment tools, the provider must also include a management interface for policy administrators to use to grant the collections of permissions that comprise roles, to principals.
-This interface need not be standardized.
+If a provider wants to replace the default PolicyConfiguration of a Jakarta Authorization implementation, the provider must include an implementation of the jakarta.security.jacc.PolicyConfigurationFactory class along with a matched implementation of a class that implements the jakarta.security.jacc.PolicyConfiguration interface.

 The provider must ensure that all of the permissions added to a role in a policy context are granted to any principal mapped to the role by the policy administrator.
-For the any "authenticated user role", "\\", and unless an application specific mapping has been established for this role, the provider must ensure that all permissions added to the role are granted to any authenticated user.
+For the any "authenticated user role", "", and unless an application specific mapping has been established for this role, the provider must ensure that all permissions added to the role are granted to any authenticated user.
 The provider must ensure that the same principal-to-role mappings are applied to all linked policy contexts.